oktadev/auth0-react-native-jhipster-example/mobile/README.md

 npm run test:e2e
 ```

+You will need to have [`jq`](https://stedolan.github.io/jq/download/) installed for this command to work.

 ## Tips

 - When running your JHipster backend locally for Android, make sure to run `adb reverse tcp:8080 tcp:8080` so the app can communicate with your backend.